New Mexico's Triple Hitter

 around Silver City.
 Like a demented artist, 30 million years of erosion have

 sculpted a cluster of freestanding volcanic rocks into a fractured city with

 narrow avenues and fanciful shapes.
 Approaching City of Rocks State Park, in

 the desert 25 miles south of Silver City, I have visions of a fairy-tale city

 with Hobbit-like creatures scurrying around.

 No formal trails lead through the boulder-strewn playground.
 Think of the 680-acre park as one giant discovery zone.
 With little imagination, we see a stone rabbit towering above us, then like magic a jackrabbit materializes and hops into the shade under a bush.
-A 50-foot pelican perches over a campsite, while a real great horned owl sits on her nest in a niche at the top of a 100-foot pinnacle.

 The wow-factor increases in the center of the bizarre boulder field.
 Avenues lead through squeeze slots and building-sized rocks invite kids of all ages to scramble topside to view the playscape city.